huangyingting/CopilotX/README.md

 ### Copilot Studio Agent Flows
 Showcase how agent flows can streamline ticket creation and automate responses with commonly used solutions.

+Steps:
+- Submit an issue to https://forms.office.com/r/UJ2JG9r05i
+- Agent flow will kick in to create a ticket and provide common solutions
 ![Copilot-Studio-AutoIT](./images/Copilot-Studio-AutoIT.jpg)
 ![Copilot-Studio-AutoIT-Email](./images/Copilot-Studio-AutoIT-Email.jpg)